Turing Mobility Funding 2023/2024

 Turing Mobility Funding

-All students studying or working abroad on placements from 60/90 days to 360 days (2 or 3 to 12 months) in length are currently eligible to apply for Turing Mobility Funding, which is paid to the University of Nottingham by the British Council.
-Please note that if you are participating in a study placement, the minimum length of a placement is one semester or 90 days and 60 days for a work placement.
+All students studying or working abroad on placements from 28 days to 360 days (1 to 12 months) in length are currently eligible to apply for Turing Mobility Funding, which is paid to the University of Nottingham by Capita, the UK Government's agency that in 2022 has replaced the British Council.

 Information for nominated students